FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0 - ∞**
      - When the long culvert routine is used (CLENGTH(I) > 1),.

-       COEFQ(I,J) is the flow area rating curve coefficient where the flow area A is ex- pressed as a
+       COEFQ(I,J) is the flow area rating curve coefficient where the flow area A is expressed as a

        power function of the headwater depth.